Makruk: Cambodian chess

-Cambodia has a variant of chess that was introduced in southeast Asia centuries ago, called ouk (អុក /km/) or ouk chaktrang (អុកចត្រង្គ /km/ or /km/), with minor differences to the Thai version of chess.
-In Vietnam, ouk is called cờ ốc, meaning "shell chess", as the shape of the pieces resemble shells.
+The Cambodian interpretation of makruk is called ouk (អុក /km/) or ouk chaktrang (អុកចត្រង្គ /km/ or /km/), with minor differences to its Thai counterpart.
+Played not just in Cambodia but also by Khmers in Vietnam, who call the game cờ ốc (lit. 'seashell chess') because of the pieces' shapes and the material once used to make them.
+It is a staple of the Bon Om Touk festivities.

 The main rules difference involves the first movement of the lord and seed.
 If no pieces have been captured, the players have these options: